 Q: Why do stock tickers change during a corporate merger?

-Q: Are stock ticker fluctuations common immediately after a symbol change?
+Q: Are price swings common immediately after a ticker change?